The Quiet Chaos

 I don't know why it’s difficult to hold my focus and attention when it comes to literature now, even before when I had all the free time in the world.
 I remember breezing through the copious pages of the first two books of The Stormlight Archive, each containing around 400 000 words in length, yet it only took me perhaps a month or two to finish the two books subsequently.

 Jane Eyre only has 125 000 words and it took me ages to complete the perusal.
-So when the protagonist, Jane, recalled her situation at Mr. Rochester’s estate “a year ago”, for, at this time, a year has passed in the story and she was already residing elsewhere, it truly did feel like, to me, a year had literally transpired since then.
+So when the protagonist, Jane, recalled her situation at Mr. Rochester’s estate “a year ago”, for, at this time, a year has passed in the story and she was already residing elsewhere, it truly did feel like, to me, in reality, a year had literally transpired since then.
 I held no fondness for Mr. Rochester as her partner so I was glad when she left.
 While I hold an affinity for older men, I rebelled against Jane Eyre and Mr. Rochester’s pairing.
 The heroine is literally still a teenager and Mr. Rochester is 20 years her senior, which means that their age gap is older than her age.
 Though it may be common during that period, the characters in the book have even expressed concern about the number, so to me, it was absolutely weird and unsettling.
 Not to mention he was downright manipulative.
 I rejoiced when she abandoned him and didn't surrender to his passionate and desperate pleas despite her strong desire to give in.

 The introduction of St. John provided a novel spark of interest, which enticed me to root for their union.
 But reading more of this new society of Jane Eyre, I felt so poorly for the girl for this bastard of a clergyman proved to be even worse.
 Dictating Jane to marry him not for love but for God, his “master”?
 That not marrying him would basically send her to hell—LMFAO.
 It was at this point I thought to myself Jane should meet more men.
 The fuck.
-Even though St. John is the epitome of a Grecian beauty, as Jane had described him, in comparison to the flawed, hideous yet passionate Mr. Rochester, he was unbelievably horrendous.
+Even though St. John is the epitome of a Grecian beauty (as Jane had described him), in comparison to the flawed, hideous yet passionate Mr. Rochester, he was unbelievably horrendous.
 I guess that was his character's purpose in the book, to bring the readers to sympathise with Mr. Rochester.
 At least with him, Jane received so much love and affection.
 St. John is cold and doesn't endeavour idle pleasures, so to be with him would be so exhausting and life-draining.
 When he said he wanted to marry Jane because she was made for “labour” and not for “love”, I simply lost it.
 Because what the actual fuck?
 If somebody said that to me, I would laugh so hard on their face they would think me mad.
 He really made Mr. Rochester in such a better light that when he reunited with Jane, it moved me.
 So much as to evoke human tears.
 How couldn't I when Mr. Rochester, previously robust and whole, is now reduced to an invalid?
 But it wasn't his diminished condition which stirred me fervently.
 It was how I imagined returning to my lover and finding him the same: blind and amputated.

 Oh, but I cried at the love they have for each other!
 For to me, Jane’s love for Mr. Rochester bore the intensity of my love for someone.
 That I would love him unconditionally even if he'd lose his vision.
 That in the sea of men in perfect form, it's still him I'd choose to spend eternity with.